Here Comes More Tour

-The Here Comes More Tour (known as the You Deserve More Tour for its first leg) is a headlining concert tour from British rock band Pulp.
-The tour began on June 7, 2025 in Glasgow, Scotland and will end on July 11, 2026 at the Mad Cool festival in Madrid.The tour was announced in three phases: the first leg of the tour covering the UK and Ireland, the second covering the United States and Canada, and the third covering Australia and New Zealand.
+The Here Comes More Tour (known as the You Deserve More Tour for its first leg) is a headlining concert tour from English rock band Pulp.
+The tour began on 7 June 2025 in Glasgow, Scotland and will end on 28 August 2026 at Wythenshawe Park in Manchester.
+The tour was announced in three phases: the first leg of the tour covering the UK and Ireland, the second covering the United States and Canada, and the third covering Australia and New Zealand.